Last Will and Testament Lawyers in Maryland

 Maryland Legal Requirements for a Valid Will

 A will does not have to be notarized, but notarization makes it “self-proving,” which can make probate much faster and simpler.
+This affidavit, signed by you and your witnesses before a notary, eliminates the need to locate witnesses during probate proceedings.
 Maryland law automatically revokes a will if you marry and have a child afterward—unless the will specifically says otherwise.
-Also, if a witness to the will stands to inherit, survivorship rules could affect their portion.

 Electronic and Online Wills In Maryland

 Thanks to a 2022 law, Maryland now allows testators to sign wills electronically and have witnesses present remotely.
 Remote witnessing makes creating a will more convenient, especially when in‑person signing isn’t possible.
-But, Maryland also requires that a certified paper copy of the will is made and safely stored.
+However, Maryland also requires that a certified paper copy of the will be made and safely stored.

 Online platforms are now a practical option for a simple will, as long as they follow all state requirements.
-For those with complex estates or unique wishes, we’d recommend legal guidance—errors can mean the difference between a valid will and intestacy.
+For those with complex estates or unique wishes, we’d recommend consulting with an estate planning attorney—errors can mean the difference between a valid will and intestacy.

 Key Components to Include In Your Maryland Will